coding-lemur/distance-warner/README.md

 * one Arduino Nano or Uno
 * one HC-SR04
 * a few WS2812 compatible LEDs
+* optional (!) a HC-05 bluetooth module (for sending distance values to your smartphone)
 * many wire
 * a soldering iron
 * patience 😉